daily-co/daily-js/README.md

 ## Duplicate call instances will not be allowed

 Today we do not support multiple call objects to be instantiated and running simultaneously.
 Doing so causes a smorgasbord of issues, some more obvious than others.
-After detecing this to be a common issue in development we will be making this setup impossible.
-Starting in 0.42.0, two currently unsupported behaviors will now throw and `Error` instead of silently failing or simply logging the error.
+After detecting this to be a common issue in development we will be making this setup impossible.
+Starting in 0.42.0, two currently unsupported behaviors will now throw an `Error` instead of silently failing or simply logging the error.
 The constructor of a call will throw an `Error` if another one exists and has not been destroyed.
 And attempting to use a call instance that has been destroyed will throw an `Error`.
 To see if you are using multiple call objects or using a call after it has been detroyed, check your logs for `Dual call object instances detected`, `Duplicate call object instances detected`, or `You are attempting to use a call instance that was previously destroyed`.

 If you think this will affect you, you can turn on the 0.42.0 behavior and have an `Error` thrown by passing adding `strictMode: true` to your iframe properties passed in at construction:

 ```
 try {
+  let call = DailyIframe.createCallObject({strictMode: true});
   call = DailyIframe.createCallObject({strictMode: true});
 } catch (e) {
   console.error(e); // 'Error: Duplicate DailyIframe instances are not allowed'